-Publish your work and get feedback from readers.
+Publish your own work and get feedback from readers.

 Learning how to become a better writer isn’t easy, but it’s worth it.

-I like studying (and tools) the approaches of other writers and authors I admire so I can learn more of their style and approach to the craft of writing.
+I like studying the approaches of other writers and authors I admire to learn more about their style and approach to the craft of writing.
 I discovered that learning how to become a better writer takes time and discipline.
+Writing apps help too!